-9. Consultation with the Representative of the Jewish Agency for Palestine

-Mr. Moshe Shertok, the representative designated by the Jewish Agency for Palestine appeared before the Commission at its eighth meeting on 15 January 1948.
-In consultation with the Assembly's resolution, Mr. Shertok advanced, among other the following points

-- a.
-Although from the Jewish viewpoint, the Assembly's solution is a compromise solution, nevertheless the Jewish Agency for Palestine, on behalf of the Jewish people, will cooperate in the implementation of the Assembly's recommendations. - b.
-In Mr. Shertok's view, there is a "widespread readiness among the Arab population to acquiesce" in the Assembly's decision. - c He stressed that public security is the paramount issue to Palestine today; that Jews there receive inadequate protection from the British; that an international force for Palestine is highly essential; and that the Jewish should receive the necessary international assistance in the arming and equipment of its militia during the transitional period. - d.
-Jewish immigration, he emphasized, is the crux of the Palestine problem and the date of 1 February, as the first date in the Assembly's resolution, is of crucial importance.

-10. Conclusions Concerning the current situation in Palestine

-The Commission noted that both the representative of the Mandatory Power and the representative of the Jewish Agency for Palestine gave to the Commission similar reports as regards:

-- (i) the general insecurity is Palestine; - (ii) the steady deterioration in the security position;

-(iii) the increasing deterioration in the civil administration.
-All information thus far available to the Commission leads to the conclusion that the situation in Palestine as regards both security and civil authority is more likely to worsen then to improve.
-The deduction seems warranted that the prospects are very great that the country will be on the verge of utter chaos as regards both security saw administrative services at the timehe Mandatory Power proposes to transfer authority to the Commission on the termination of the Mandate.

-11. Questions Put to the Mandatory Power

-a.
-As of 19 January 1948, the Commission had headed to Sir Alexander Cadogan a number of written questions to which answers were desired from the Mandatory Power.
-These questions dealt with three basic problems, vis.,:

-- (i) security, with particular reference to British plans concerning the evacuation of armed forces, and the disposition of arms, military equipment, and stores: - (ii) immigration, with special reference to paragraph 2, Section A, Part 2 of the resolution, the quota policy, sad Jewish immigrants detained at Cyprus; and - (iii) the Commission's discharge of its administrative responsibilities, involving plans for the transfer of administrative authority to the Commission. - b.
-Responses to the question's on security and the discharge of the Commission's administrative responsibilities have not bees received from the Mandatory Power as of this date.

-12. Questions and Responses Concerning Immigration
+- Mr. Moshe Shertok, the representative of the Jovish Agency for Palestine Mr. Moshe Shertok, the representative designated by the Jewish Agency for Palestine, appeared before the Commission at its eighth meeting on 15 January 1948, and at its twenty-second meeting on 27 January 1948.
+In connection with the Assembly's resolution, Mr. Shertok advanced, among others, the following views.
+The Jewish Agency for Palestine, on behalf of the Jewish people, will co-operate in the implementation of the Assembly's recommendations, although from their viewpoint the Assembly's solution is only a compromise solution.
+He stressed that public security is the paramount issue in Palestine today; that the Jewish community should receive the necessary international assistance in the arming and equipment of its militia during the transitional period; and that an international force for Palestine is highly essential.
+Jewish immigration, he emphasized, is the crux of the Palestine problem. - 10.
+Questions Put to the Mandatory Power - (a) As of 19 January 1948, the Commission had handed to Sir Alexander Cadogan a number of written questions to which answers were desired from the Mandatory Power.
+These questions dealt with three basic problems, viz.; - (1) security, with particular reference to British plans concerning the evacuation of armed forces, and the disposition of arms, military equipment, and stores; - (ii) immigration, with special reference to paragraph 2, Section A, immigrants detained at Cyprus; and - (111) the Commission's discharge of its administrative responsibilities, involving plans for the transfer of administrative authority to the Commission. - (b) Responses to the questions on security and the discharge of the Commission's administrative responsibilities have not been received from the Mandatory Power as of this date. - 11.
+Questions and Answers Concerning Immigration - (a) At its sixteenth meeting on 21 January 1948, Sir Alexander Cadogan presented to the Commission the following answers of his Government to the four questions on immigration: - (1) Question: What are the plans of the Mandatory Power of regarding immigration prior to the termination of the Mandate and particularly with respect to the present quots of 1500

-- a.
-At its sixteenth meeting on 21 January 1948, Sir Alexander Cadogan proposed to the Commission the following responses of his Government to the four questions on immigration: - (i) Question: What are the plans of the Mandatory Power regarding immigration prior to the termination of the Mandate and particularly with respect to the present vote of 1500 Jewish immigrants per month. - Response: "...it is my Government's intention to maintain its present policy in regard to Jewish immigration into Palestine, under which 1,500 Jews are admitted monthly, until the termination of the Mandatory administration." - (ii) Question: "What are the plans of the Mandatory Power with regard to the recommendation is paragraph 2, Section A of Part I of the Assembly's resolution which reads as follows:
+Part I of the resolution, the quota policy, and Jewish

+Jewish immigrants per month?

+Answer: "...it is my Government's intention to maintain

+its present policy in regard to Jewish immigration into

+Palestine, under which 1500 Jews are admitted monthly, until

+the termination of the Mandatory Administration."

+(if) Question: What are the plans of the Mandatory Power with regard to the recommendation in paragraph 2, Section A of Part I of the Assembly's resolution which reads as follows:

-'The Mandatory Power shall use its best endeavours to ensure that an area situated in the territory of the Jewish State, including a seaport and hinterland adequate to provide facilities for a substantial immigration, shall be evacuated at the earliest possible date and is any event no later the 1 February 1948."
+'The Mandatory Power shall use its best endeavours to ensure that an area situated in the territory of the Jewish State, including a scaport and hinterland adequate to provide facilities for a substantial immigration shall be evacuated at the earliest possible date and in any event not later than 1 February 1948.'?"